Nightlord851108/Note/algorithms/BinaryRelation.md

 (a, b) ∈ R and (b, c) ∈ R do not imply (a, c ) ∈ R.

-### Question: Is the following statement tru?
+### Question: Is the following statement true?
 "For all transitive relations, if S and R are transitive relations, then S∪R is transitive."
 **Ans: False.**

 Suppose (x,y) is in R, and (y,z) is in S, but (x,z) is in neither.

 Then R and S could both be transitive, but  their union wouldn't be, because it would be missing (x, z).